MattiSG/Node-ConfigLoader/CONTRIBUTING.md

 	npm test --coverage

 Documentation has to be written with the [JSdoc syntax](http://code.google.com/p/jsdoc-toolkit/wiki/TagReference).
-Please make sure your code is properly documented.
+Please make sure your code is properly documented with:

+	node_modules/.bin/jsdoc --private src --destination doc

 If your code has been properly tested and documented, simply open a pull request and I'll do my best to review and merge it promptly  :)